On 25 January we brought together more than 40 people to celebrate the successes of the Transforming Care Partnership and shape future services

 Over the next few months we will be working through the TCP to:

 - Revise the programme plan to increase focus on transformation and partnership working

 - increase capacity to undertake reviews of people in inpatient settings

 - support the development of personalised care plans

 - strengthen clinical capacity and expertise within the programme

 - develop personalised property specifications to assist in planning the right accommodation.

-We are holding another event on the programme to bring together wider stakeholders, focusing especially on social care on 29 March.
+We are holding another event on the programme to bring together wider stakeholders, focusing especially on social care in late March.
 An event to include wider stakeholders including families and people accessing the services will follow in the late spring.